awsdocs/aws-batch-user-guide/doc_source/compute-environment-template.md

-# Compute Environment Template<a name="compute-environment-template"></a>
+# Compute environment template<a name="compute-environment-template"></a>

-An empty compute environment template is shown below\.
+The following example shows an empty compute environment template\.
 You can use this template to create your compute environment that can then be saved to a file and used with the AWS CLI `--cli-input-json` option\.
 For more information about these parameters, see [CreateComputeEnvironment](https://docs.aws.amazon.com/batch/latest/APIReference/API_CreateComputeEnvironment.html) in the *AWS Batch API Reference*\.

 ```
 {